 You can start either from your hotel in Reykjavik or Keflavik International Airport.

-On your first day, you will drive down the south coast of Iceland to see all the famous waterfalls there and the black sand beach of Reynisfjara and the cliffs of Dyrhólaey.
+On your first day, you will drive down the south coast of Iceland to see all the famous waterfalls there, the black sand beach of Reynisfjara, and the cliffs of Dyrhólaey.
 On your way, you will pass magnificent waterfalls, the top two being Seljalandsfoss and Skógafoss.
 You will also have the chance to see the more elusive Gljúfrarbúi and Kvernufoss falls.

-The drive to the glacier lagoon is in total about 6-10 hours, depending on how long you decide to stop at each of the attractions, which is the great thing about this self-drive tour.
-You choose how best to spend your time!
+The drive to the glacier lagoon is about 6-10 hours, depending on how long you decide to stop at each attraction.
+But this is the great thing about this self-drive tour - you choose how best to spend your time!